| History This patient had about a six-month history of weight loss

 doing reasonably well, and he did not appear to have an active

+infection.
+Therefore, he was offered aggressive treatment.
 Barely making the cutoff for performance status, he enrolled

 in the phase II trial with the angiogenesis inhibitor.
 Since